 A single, small red-colored centipede was found near a washing station at HO.
+This is likely the species Lamyctes emarginatus Newport, a non-indigenous resident at the summit.

 No yellow-faced bees were observed at the HO site, although they were common at the DKIST site.
-These bees occur on pukiawe, a plant that occurs only infrequently at the HO site.
+These bees occur on blooming pukiawe, a plant that occurs only infrequently at the HO site.